JudeWillmer/Windows-Command-Line-Lab/README.md

 ### Purpose

-* Display the current IP configuration.
+These commands are commonly used to refresh or verify a workstation's network configuration when troubleshooting connectivity issues.

-* Release the existing DHCP lease.
+* **`ipconfig`** displays the workstation's current IP configuration, allowing the technician to quickly verify the assigned IP address, subnet mask, and default gateway.

-* Request a new IP address from the DHCP server.
+* **`ipconfig /release`** releases the current DHCP-assigned IP address, disconnecting the workstation from the network so a new address can be requested.

-* Verify successful network configuration.
+* **`ipconfig /renew`** requests a new IP address from the DHCP server.
+This is commonly used after moving desks, reconnecting to the network, or resolving DHCP-related connectivity issues.

 ### Screenshot
 <img width="1918" height="841" alt="image" src="https://github.com/user-attachments/assets/0352802b-76d2-413e-b3b0-a05843d7e7c6" />